tefkah/thesis-writing/Philosophers Never Agree with DN but Always Use It.md

 # Philosophers never agree with DN but always use it

-# No one agrees with Hempel's [[The deductive-nomological model of explanation|deductive-nomological model of explanation]] , but everyone uses it anyway
+ No one agrees with Hempel's [[The Deductive-Nomological Model of Explanation|deductive-nomological model of explanation]] , but everyone uses it anyway